 Taxonomy: The true frog family (Ranidae) is the largest and most widespread family of frogs.
 It contains 365 species in 14 genera and probably originated in Africa.
 Representatives of this cosmopolitan family occur on every major land mass except New Zealand, Antarctica, most oceanic islands, the West Indies, and southern South America.
 The largest genus in the family in the New World (North and South America) is Lithobates (formerly Rana), with about 50 species.
 Missouri’s species, formerly in genus Rana, are all in genus Lithobates.
 As of taxonomic understandings in 2016, the Rana genus is considered restricted to the eastern hemisphere and western North America.
 In Missouri, the genus Lithobates is represented by eight species.

-This species grows more valuable, and vulnerable, as our native prairies disappear.
+The northern crawfish frog grows more valuable, and vulnerable, as our native prairies disappear.
 The prairie environment is a great part of the American story.
 A chorus of these frogs, along with the rest of the natural prairie, can evoke a profound sense of the indigenous northern and western Missouri landscape before settlement.

 This species is an important component of the rich and diverse prairie ecosystems of our state.
 It helps check insect populations, and it depends a great deal on prairie-dwelling crayfish, such as the grassland crayfish) for food as well as for shelter.
 Other species, including mammals and birds, feed on crawfish frogs.